Code-Institute-Submissions/my-second-milestone-project-1/README.md

 ## Media

-All icons are from the Bootstrap website including the styling while the font styling is from Font Awesome website.<br> The Logo was formed and designed by me through Placeit.org using the fake name formed for the gym.<br>
+Resources are used from the Bootstrap website including the styling while the font styling is from Font Awesome website.<br> The home page is the only page of this website and the background picture for this page was taken from pixabay.com
-Pictures used in the gallery page and the home page were copied from existing websites of gyms on the internet<br>

 ## Acknowledgment

-The Codeinstitute Resume project by Matt Rudge is what inspired this project and I chose this project from a list of<br>
-other proposed projects by the Institute.<br>
+I chose this project from a list of other proposed projects by the Institute.<br>
-Special thanks to Maranatha Ilesanmi - my course mentor - first for his objective view of the project at the selection<br> the stage then assisting me with applications for my Wireframe/Mockups and finally this Milestone 1 project which he has helped<br> me a lot to review, re-structure and suggested solutions to my pertinent questions.
-I also thank Claire of the Student Care<br> department for her support and understanding when I needed adjustment to my calendar.
-I am also grateful to all our colleagues<br>
+Special thanks to Maranatha Ilesanmi - my mentor - for his objective view of this Milestone 2 project which he has helped<br> me a lot to review, re-structure and suggested solutions to my pertinent questions.
+I also thank the tutors of the institutes<br> for their assistance whenever I run out of clue.
+Also, I am grateful to all colleagues in Slack perticularly, the peer review<br>
-in Slack, thank you all.
+section, thank you all.
+I also want to acknowledge Rex van der Spuy the author of the textbook - Foundation Game Design<br> (with HTML5 & JavaScript).

 ## Disclaimer